oneeve8/kobble-data/content/videonarrativehowto.md

 The owner and Repository information is defaulted.

 Next you can add a track.
 Tracks simply contain items that you want to keep track of.
 Add a track by taping the plus sign next to the channel you just added.
-Type in your I’d, title and subtitle
+Type in your I’d, title and subtitle and tap done.

+Your new track will appear in your tree.

+Next I’ll sho you how to drag and drop a link.
+Kobble takes a

 Kobble is so unique, that you may not have ever seen anything like it before.